1925 Michigan Wolverines football team: Team honors and legacy

 In national rankings for the 1925 season, Michigan was tied with Alabama for second place behind Dartmouth under the Dickinson System, a rating model developed by Frank G. Dickinson, an economics professor at the University of Illinois.

 Despite coaching six national championship teams at Michigan, Fielding H. Yost regarded the 1925 Michigan squad as the greatest team he ever coached.
 At the annual awards dinner in 1925, Yost told the players, "You are members of the greatest football team I ever coached; in fact you are the greatest football team I ever saw in action.
 I am making this statement cognizant of the wonderful record of the 1901 team and the Point-A-Minute teams that followed."
 Yost noted that Michigan had allowed only four first downs in the last three games of the season and added, "This is the most remarkable defensive record ever made in football."

 In 1931, Yost told Grantland Rice that he still considered the 1925 team to be better than his "Point-a-Minute" from the early 1900s: "I still think the best team I ever coached was the 1925 bunch.
 They had everything.
 Those early teams had speed and power.
 But the game was simpler then.
 That 1925 bunch, which included Friedman and Oosterbaan, could run an end, buck a line, throw passes, kick, block, tackle, think, and do about everything needed on a football field to gain ground and keep other people from gaining ground.
 Don't forget about that 1925 team that our opponents had a hard time making first downs, much less winning the game."

 Even years later, at the time of his 66th birthday in 1937, Yost continued to wear a watch charm identifying the 1925 team as a championship eleven and continued to maintain that the 1925 team was his greatest eleven.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Michigan's lineup during the 1925 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Michigan's lineup during the 1925 season with games started at the position reflected in parentheses.
 The chart mimics Yost's short punt formation while on offense, with the quarterback under center.